-2.3.2 European Open Stack (EOS)
+2.5.2 European Open Stack: a concept for European HPC solutions building blocks (EOS)

 EuroHPC JU will work with stakeholders to coordinate codesign in the R&I hardware and software activities and ensure that activities meet user requirements and deployment of these technologies.
-Calls shall be launched which will take each building block in HPC hardware and software from innovation to deployment.
-This activity shall be closely coordinated with ongoing development of applications.
+Calls shall be launched which will take each building block in HPC and Quantum Computing hardware and software from innovation to deployment.
+This activity shall be closely coordinated with ongoing development of software integration layers (middleware) and applications.